 Phyllis M. Wise.
-We consider Dr. Wise to be a qualified candidate for service on the board due to her experience leading a globally-recognized academic institution, as well as her prominence in the Champaign-Urbana community.
+We consider Dr. Wise to be a qualified candidate for service on the board due to her prominence in the Champaign-Urbana community, her experience in leading a globally-recognized academic institution and her experience serving as director of a large public company.